rust-lang/rust/doc/rust.md

 A _[record](#record-types) expression_ is one or more comma-separated name-value pairs enclosed by braces.
-A fieldname can be any identifier (including reserved words), and is separated from its value expression by a colon.
+A fieldname can be any identifier (including keywords), and is separated from its value expression by a colon.
 To indicate that a field is mutable, the `mutable` keyword is written before its name.

 ~~~~
 {x: 10f, y: 20f};